-This prospectus contains general information only and does not take account of the investment objectives, financial situation or particular needs of any particular person.
+This prospectus contains general information only and does not take account of the investment objectives, financial situation or particular person.
 It does not contain any securities recommendations or financial product advice.
 Before making an investment decision, investors need to consider whether the information in this prospectus is appropriate to their needs, objectives and circumstances, and, if necessary, seek expert advice on those matters.